 Main Article Content

-Carbon-driven emission is on the increase and good effort requires prompt stabilization.
-In this study, we have drawn conclusions based on the methodology.
-A study from literature figured till date, no analysis has presented a new and significant method of validating seasonal carbon dioxide trend.
-The retrieval of carbon dioxide (), temperature and normalized difference vegetation index (NDVI) data from NASA Terra MODIS (Moderate Resolution Imaging Spectroradiometer) satellite were obtained from 2003 to 2008 over Africa (Nigeria, Mauritania, Congo, Sudan) Europe (France, Finland, Turkey, Ukraine) and Asia (China, Mongolia, India, Afghanistan).
-For the first time in literature, seasonal index analysis is obtained by dividing yearly mean for each monthly period.
-Additionally, we placed a percentage difference correlation of relationship and validated the seasonal change maintaining solar activity cycle.
-By grouping the years based on solar activity maximum (2003-2004), intermediate (2005-2006) and very low (2007-2008) the results expanded the physical interpretation that seasonal fluctuation of NDVI corresponds to the terrestrial sink of regional, mostly occurring during equinoctial months.
-Also, the seasonal variation of carbon dioxide from the result of our analysis depends on geographic latitude and solar activity cycle.
-This result is very essential in studying future trend relationship.
+Carbon-driven emissions are on the rise and much work remains to be done to benchmark seasonal carbon increase and ensure its prompt reduction.
+There is a great need of new methods for validating seasonal trends of carbon dioxide (CO2).
+We obtained CO2, temperature and normalized difference vegetation index (NDVI) data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument onboard the Terra satellite from 2003 to 2008 over Africa (Nigeria, Mauritania, Congo, Sudan), Europe (France, Finland, Turkey, Ukraine), and Asia (China, Mongolia, India, Afghanistan).
+For the first time, seasonal index analysis was used to validate vegetation index.
+The seasonality in carbon dioxide was determined dividing the monthly average by the annual mean.
+Additionally, the percentage difference correlation of the NDVI and CO2 relationship was calculated to investigate the underlying influence of both parameters and validate the seasonal change resulting from the solar activity cycle.
+By grouping years based on solar activity maximum (2003-2004), intermediate (2005-2006) and very low activity (2007-2008), the results expanded the physical interpretation that seasonal fluctuation of NDVI corresponds to the terrestrial sink of regional CO2, mostly occurring during equinoctial months.
+Our results demonstrate that seasonal variation of CO2 depends on geographic latitude and the solar activity cycle.
+This result is essential in studying the future trend relationship between NDVI and CO2.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.